metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/explore.rst

 ^^^^^^^^^

--  **Display Variables:** This is where you set what the variables are displayed on the main plot
+-  **Display Variables:** This is where you set what the variables are displayed on the main plot.

 -  **Render Plot:** This button is available only if 'Render Automatically' option is unselected.
 Clicking this button produces a